T. O. Morrow: Silver Age

-Shortly after being defeated by the Flash and Green Lantern, T. O. Morrow created the Red Tornado.
-He created the Red Tornado to infiltrate the Justice Society of America so that Morrow would be able to rob the 20th Century Museum.
+Shortly after being defeated by the Flash and Green Lantern, Morrow created Red Tornado to infiltrate the Justice Society of America so that Morrow would be able to rob the 20th Century Museum.
 His television screen of the future showed that he would be defeated by the JSA unless he could infiltrate the group and cause them to be unable to defend the museum.
-The Red Tornado was inadvertently successful in stopping the JSA.
+Red Tornado was inadvertently successful in stopping the JSA.
 Morrow returned to Earth-One and attacked the JLA.
 He was able to defeat them by using his inventions and he then placed them all in stasis.
-The Red Tornado was upset about Morrow's deception that caused him to defeat the JSA and followed him to Earth-One.
-The Red Tornado freed the members of the JLA and captured Morrow.
-Morrow later escaped, and he manipulated the Red Tornado several more times to try and destroy the JLA.
+Red Tornado was upset about Morrow's deception that caused him to defeat the JSA and followed him to Earth-One.
+Red Tornado freed the members of the JLA and captured Morrow.
+Morrow later escaped, and he manipulated Red Tornado several more times to try and destroy the JLA.
 The JLA was able to easily overcome Morrow and defeat him every time.

-After one particular defeat by the JLA, T. O. Morrow was drawn into another reality and split into two different people.
-One of the T. O. Morrows conquered an alien world and fought the Flash, the Atom, and Supergirl.
-The "other" T. O. Morrow was taken into the nexus of time and mutated into a higher being.
+After one particular defeat by the JLA, Morrow was drawn into another reality and split into two different people.
+One of the Morrows conquered an alien world and fought the Flash, the Atom, and Supergirl.
+The "other" Morrow was taken into the nexus of time and mutated into a higher being.
 He was now referring to himself as Tomorrow the Future Man.
 In his evolved state, his organs could not keep up with him and were failing.
-Morrow then transplanted his mind into the body of the Red Tornado and assumed his identity.
-The Red Tornado was able to fight back and he won his body back.
+Morrow then transplanted his mind into the body of Red Tornado and assumed his identity.
+Red Tornado was able to fight back and he won his body back.
 The Future Man's body failed and he died.

-Crisis on Infinite Earths

-During DC's 12-issue limited series Crisis on Infinite Earths (April 1985–March 1986), T. O. Morrow was called upon by the heroes to repair the Red Tornado to help with the crisis.
-Morrow attempted to fix Red Tornado, but his physiology (having been altered by the Anti-Monitor) had changed too greatly for Morrow to repair.
-Red Tornado's body exploded as a result of the tampering of Morrow, Cyborg, and the Atom.
-During the explosion, T. O. Morrow escaped and fled to where the other villains were gathering and preparing to attack the heroes.
+In Crisis on Infinite Earths, the heroes call upon Morrow to heal Red Tornado, but his physiology (having been altered by the Anti-Monitor) had changed too greatly to be repaired, ultimately resulting in him exploding.
+During this, Morrow escaped and regrouped with several other villains to attack the heroes.